Advantages and Disadvantages of Linked List

 Types Of Linked List:

-- Circular Linked List: A circular linked list is that in which the last node contains the pointer to the first node of the list.
-While traversing a circular liked list, one can begin at any node and traverse the list in any direction forward and backward until reaching the same node where started.
+- Circular Linked List: A circular linked list is one in which the last node contains the pointer to the first node of the list.
+While traversing a circular linked list, one can begin at any node and traverse the list in any direction forward and backward until reaching the same node where it started.
 Thus, a circular linked list has no beginning and no end.